A lot of guides and how-to videos out there show you the basics and the bare-bones – this is real world, git’r’done right stuff!

 B. Name the new server something those who come after you will understand.
-This means your organization name, the os and the server’s role should be in the name of the server.
-For a business named Kearan Company, our first domain controller could be Kearan-S19-DC – Server 2019, acting as a Domain Controller. -DCFS, -RDS, -APP, -SQL, -Web, -Intranet are all possibly good role names to use.
+This means your organization name, year it was created and the server’s role should be in the name of the server.
+For a business named Kearan Company, our first domain controller could be Kearan-19-DC – created in 2019, acting as a Domain Controller. -DCFS, -RDS, -APP, -SQL, -Web, -Intranet are all possibly good role names to use.
 Just make sure that it is not a very long name – there are limits!
 16 Characters for the server name should be fine.
 (Changing the name requires a reboot!)
 (Update:) It has come to my attention that Domain Controller In-Place-Upgrades are easier and more reliable than before, so maybe having the OS in the name is not a perfect idea, in case you update from 2012 to 2019 OS.
 If this is something you would be comfortable with, make a naming convention – Kearan-DC-001 ; Kearan-RDS-002 ; Kearan-RDS2-003 ; etc.

 C. Use Server Manager to install the Active Directory Domain Services role and DNS Server – see the above video for a walk-thru on that process.